 It is a sacred act to honour the tradition of the blessed Prophet Ibrahim (as) and Ismail (as) and their story of sacrifice and devotion to Allah (swt).

-All Muslim adults who are eligible to pay Zakat must also perform Qurbani.
+* All Muslim adults who are eligible to pay Zakat must also perform Qurbani

-Donate your Qurbani with Save an Orphan
+Why donate your Qurbani with Save an Orphan?

 Save an Orphan will be distributing and delivering humanely-reared halal animals to widowed families in need.

 We conduct poverty assessments to target the most vulnerable families in some of the poorest regions, helping widowed mothers who are often unable to feed their children.
-Last year we distributed 16,000 Qurbani meals to widowed families across the Middle East, Asia and Africa.
-For many, it was the first meat they’d eaten in months.

 “A man’s true wealth is measured by the good he does in this world.”